Gary loves writing about the subjects of business, music and history.

 Surely one of the most performed Christmas carols ever, "O Holy Night" continues to be a must-listen at any Christmas celebration.
 The tune was composed in 1847 by Adolphe Adam to accompany a poem by a poet and wine merchant named Placide Cappeau (1808–1877).
 Cappeau was asked by a priest to compose the poem in order to celebrate the renovation of the church organ.

 In a unique twist to the story, Cappeau, who was an atheist and anti-cleric, wrote the words to one of the most believed Christmas carols in history.
 It's possible the priest asked him to do it in order to get him thinking about Jesus Christ and His birth.
-Home Free does a terrific rendition of the beloved Christmas carol in the video below.
+Home Free does a terrific rendition of the beloved Christmas carol in the video above.

 When it comes to Christmas carols, songs, and hymns, much is shrouded in mystery, and there are plenty of idiosyncrasies and delightful surprises.
 These songs have provided cheer and encouragement to countless people over the centuries, and I hope they continue to do so for hundreds of years to come.
 The songs we listen to over and over again will be passed on to the next generation, and they will pass them on to their children and grandchildren as well.